rebelwarrior/7Kingdoms/classes.md

 ![Ranger][ranger]
 The trackers and scouts of the 7K, they can mostly be found on the fringes of civilization or in-between places.

 > `"Hear me.
 Never flee from a Ranger.
-Better to face them in battle immediately than to have them find you in the middle of the night asleep."  - Stalwart Warrior`
+Better to face them in battle immediately than to have them hunt you down..."  - Stalwart Warrior`

 ## Wizard:
 They cover their faces and identities to protect their families.
 It can be hard to tell if they are female or male.